15 Plants That Repel Flies

 Not only will you be fly-free, but you’ll also have a beautiful and aromatic plant to admire.

-Sage is also known to have a number of other health benefits, including being an antioxidant and an anti-inflammatory, so it’s a win-win situation!
+Sage is also known to have a number of other health benefits, including antioxidant and anti-inflammatory properties, so it’s a win-win situation!

 10. Mint

-Mint is a popular herb that not only adds flavor to your dishes but also plants that repel flies.
+Mint is a popular herb that adds flavor to your dishes and plants and repels flies.
 It contains a strong fragrance that flies cannot stand.

-You can grow it in your garden or keep a small pot on your windowsill.
-Mint also has the added benefit of attracting beneficial insects such as bees and butterflies.
+You can grow mint in your garden or keep a small pot on your windowsill.
+It also attracts beneficial insects such as bees and butterflies.

 All you need to do is steep some fresh mint leaves in boiling water, let the mixture cool down, strain it, and pour it into a spray bottle.
 Spritz it around your home to keep the flies at bay.